opengeospatial/HY_Features/section_7.md

 | Requirement |	[/req/hy_riverpositioningsystem/indirectposition.referencelocation]  (/req/hy_riverpositioningsystem/indirectposition.referencelocation) |
 | Requirement |	[/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem]  (/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem) |

-The HY\_RiverReferenceSystem feature class specializes the ISO LinearCS model, to describe the linear coordinate system of outfall nodes on the linear flowpath.
+The HY\_RiverReferenceSystem feature class specializes the ISO LinearCS feature type for a linear coordinate system using inflow and outflow nodes on the linear flowpath.
 The origin of the river reference system is set at the outfall to be placed.
-The geometric shape is defined by the linear flowpath representing the catchment between the origin and an identified reference location upstream or downstream of the origin.
-The position on flowpath is provided as distance from the located start of the flowpath at origin and end at reference location towards the flowpath is directed.
-Requiring an origin, a shape and an axis, HY\_RiverReferenceSystem inherits from geenralization the *axis* property, and carries the associations: *linearElement* and *locatedStart*.
+The geometric shape is defined by the linear flowpath realizing the catchment between the origin and an identified reference location upstream or downstream of the origin.
+The position on flowpath is provided as distance from the located start of the flowpath at origin and end at the reference location towards the flowpath is directed.
+HY\_RiverReferenceSystem inherits from generalization the *axis* property, and carries the associations *linearElement* and *locatedStart*.

-The **linearElement** association defines the flowpath as the linear shape applied in the river reference system, and the **locatedStart** association defines the outfall to which a position is assigned as the origin.
+The **linearElement** association defines the flowpath as the linear shape applied in the river reference system, and the **locatedStart** association defines the outfall as the origin.
 Bounded by inflow node and outflwo node, the flowpath starts at the feature of interest realizing the origin.
-If required, these associations shall be used to assign a position to an outfall, or a feature of interest understood as such.
+If required, these associations shall be used to identify the flowpath used as shape, and the start of the flowpath at a realized origin.

 | **Requirements Class** | [/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem] (/req/hy_riverpositioningsystem/indirectposition.riverreferencesystem) |
 | --- | --- |